Correcting excess anticoagulation after warfarin

 - University of Washington School of Medicine

 Warfarin is used in a variety of clinical settings; its clinical effect is monitored through a standardized prothrombin time, termed the International Normalized Ratio (INR).
-The optimal method for correcting excess anticoagulation after the use of warfarin (eg, returning an increased INR to the desired range) depends upon the degree of elevation and whether clinically significant bleeding is present [1-3], and will be discussed here.
+The optimal method for correcting excess anticoagulation after the use of warfarin (eg, returning an increased INR to the desired range) depends upon the degree of elevation and whether clinically significant bleeding is present [1-3], and will be discussed here, with the following exceptions: